-As Chicago Jewish Day School transitioned to eLearning in March, we proudly maintained a strong sense of community while ensuring that our students remained engaged in meaningful learning.
+As Chicago Jewish Day School transitioned to eLearning in March, 2020, we proudly maintained a strong sense of community while ensuring that our students remained engaged in meaningful learning.
 Nothing is more important than the health and safety of our students, families, and faculty and staff.
-We plan to open early beginning on August 19th with a hybrid opening for Kindergarten students and a daily opening (Wednesday-Friday) for Junior Kindergarten students.
-Junior Kindergarten will continue attending school on campus full-time.
+We opened on August 19th for the 2020-21 school year with a hybrid schedule for most students.
+In early 2021, all of our students began attending on a full-time, daily schedule.

 Please read our protocols below to learn about how we plan to open safely and address issues pertaining to COVID-19.

 The following principles will continue to guide us as we make decisions regarding implementation of the above reopening plans:

 Protecting the health and safety is our number one priority

 Kol Yisrael aravim zeh bah zeh/Taking responsibility for one another

 CJDS's re-opening efforts are driven by our Educational Leadership Team (Judy Finkelstein-Taff, Jill Kushnir LeVee, Rachel Pickus, Tamar Cytryn, and Penina Berdugo) following the guidelines of the ISBE and the Illinois Department of Public Health in consultation with our Medical Task Force, which is led by CJDS President, Dr. Stacy Raviv.
 We thank the following members of our CJDS Medical Task Force for their volunteer service and for serving in this important capacity at this time:

 Dr. Stacy Raviv, Pulmonary and Critical Care Medicine